HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 VCPU-32 defines three types of addresses.
 At the highest level is the **logical address**.
 The logical address is a 32-bit word, which contains a 2-bit segment register selector and a 30-bit offset.
 During data access with a logical address the segment selector selects from the segment register set SR4 to SR7 and forms together with the remaining 30-bit offset a virtual address.
 Since the upper two bits are inherently fixed, the address range in the particular segment is one of four possible 30-bit quadrants.
 For example, when the upper two bits are zero, the first quadrant *0x00000000* to *0x3FFFFFFF* of a segment is addressable.
 When the upper two bits are *0x2*, the reachable address range is *0x80000000* to *0xBFFFFFF*.
 When the segment registers SR4 to SR7 all would point to the same segment, the entire address range of a segment is reachable via a logical address.
 It is however more likely that these registers point to different segments though.

+Instructions that work with an address have a two bit segment select field.
+A value of zero indicates to use the implicit segment register selection as outlined before, a value of 1 to 3 will select segment register SR1 to SR3.
+Either way the logical address translation will result in a virtual address.

 The **virtual address** is the concatenation of a segment and an offset.
-Together they form a maximum address range of 2^32 segments with 2^32 bits each.
+Together they form a maximum address range of 2^16 segments with 2^32 bytes each.
 Once the virtual address is formed, the virtual to physical translation process is the same for both logical and virtual addressing mode.
 The following figure shows the translation process.
 First a logical address is translated into a virtual address.
 A virtual address is then translated into a **physical address**.

 ```
                                                   0    1 2                             31